-Professors from seven U.S. colleges including MIT, Stanford University and the University of California, Berkeley have joined hands together to create a digital currency that will process thousands of transactions a second.
-The academics from those colleges with the help of funding from the Pantera Capital Management LP have formed Distributed Technology Research to develop decentralized technologies.
-The virtual currency what is being termed as Unit-e is their first initiative.
+Professors from seven U.S. colleges, including MIT, Stanford University, and the University of California, Berkeley, have joined hands together to create a digital currency that will process thousands of transactions a second.
+With the help of funding from Pantera Capital Management LP, the academics from those colleges have formed Distributed Technology Research to develop decentralized technologies.
+The virtual currency, what is being termed Unit-e, is their first initiative.
 The academics are also hopeful that their designed virtual coin will be faster than Visa also.

 The mainstream public is aware that these networks don’t scale.
 We are on the cusp of something where if this doesn’t scale relatively soon, it may be relegated to ideas that were nice but didn’t work in practice: more like 3D printing than the internet.